-A teacher shall be required to report for duty no earlier than five minutes before the start of the student school day (7:55 a.m.) and remain no longer than fifteen minutes after the end of the student day (3:15 p.m.) except for parent or professional meetings.
-On Fridays and days vacation begin, teachers may leave their respective buildings as soon as the busses have left.
+A teacher shall be required to report for duty no earlier than fifteen (15) minutes before the start of the student school day (7:45 a.m.) and remain no longer than fifteen (15) minutes after the end of the student day (3:15 p.m.) except for parent or professional meetings.
+On Fridays and days vacation begins, teachers may leave their respective buildings as soon as the busses have left, except for professional meetings and/or professional development days.